Severin na Kupi: Local

 In 2020, the option of dividing Vrbovsko into 4 municipalities (općine) was being considered, one being Severin na Kupi/Lukovdol.

 Judiciary

 Karlovac was once the seat of the kotar court for an 1870 population of 53,148.
 In 1875, the kotar court of Karlovac was responsible for the općine: Karlovac city, Banija, Rečica, Draganić, Ozalj, Novigrad, Ribnik, Bosiljevo and Severin.

+Notable people

+Notable people that were born or lived in Severin include: